Tak's Travel Tips & When to VisitVietnam.....

 Long Answerer: The best time to visit Hanoi (northern Vietnam) is sometime between September and November when the rain isn’t drenching you and the heat isn’t scalding you.
 It is also nice between February and April.
 Winter in December and January is the coldest part of the year, with highs in Hanoi in the 60’s/20C during this time (but prone to great variability).
 If you are coming from northern Europe or the northern USA, their December and January weather is more tenable relatively.
 Even if the temperatures do drop to the 30’s/0C (which does happen), hot soul-warming foods will surely carry more significance.
 As for the summer (May through August), expect hot, wet and steamy.

 Best Time to Visit Ho Chi Minh City (HCMC)

 Short Answer: Mid-November through early-March

-Longer Answer: The best time to visit Ho Chi Minh City (HCMC) (southern Vietnam) is mid-November through March.
+Longer Answer: The best time to visit Ho Chi Minh City (HCMC) (southern Vietnam) is mid-November through early March.
 HCMC has two seasons, a dry season from November to April and a wet season from May to October.
-December through March is the prime slot for dry weather, clear skies and nice temperatures.
+December through March is the prime slot for dry weather, clear skies and (relatively) nice temperatures.
 April is the hottest month with highs nearing 95F (35C).
 Betweeen March and October, the night can be spicy with lows running in the high 70’s F (25C).
-You will have more humidity (June through October) and some more precipitation at certain times of year (May through mid-November).
+You will have more humidity and some more precipitation late April through October.

 Best Time to Visit Da Nang and Hoi An